MicrosoftDocs/m365copilot-docs/docs/ttk-declarative-copilot-getting-started.md

     ~ > src > demos > ttk-declarative-copilot > teamsapp provision --env dev
     ```

-1. The updated conversation starters are now available in your declarative copilot.
+1. The updated conversation starters will be available in your declarative copilot after you refresh the page.

     :::image type="content" source="assets/images/build-dc/ttk-copilot-dc-conversation-starters.png" alt-text="Screenshot shows the conversations starters from the declarative copilot in Copilot for Microsoft 365.":::